Eval427/TDOMI-Remy/README.md

  Thoughts on current version:

- - The most recent version of this mod introduces the orphanage minigame.
-This minigame is probably not as good as Katsuharu's, but I still like it.
-It's much more technical and required a lot more assets.

- - I would say that there are probably a fair amount of bugs or discontinuities in the text in the game.
-Please let me know (Eval#4270 on discord)

- - The next update is going to get me much closer to the end of this mod.
-I have been thinking about the Remy hatchlings mod, and with how I want this mod to end, I'm not sure if it will work.
+ - The most recent version completely changes Remy's 4th date and his good ending if you unlock the secret ending

+ - I really like a lot of what I have done, but there are a few problems with it/things I'm not 100% happy with.

  _______________________________________________________________________________________________